christensenacademy/christensen-academy/modules/java-getting-started/textpages/java-platform-vs-language.md

 In Java, code is compiled into special bytecode, not machine language code.
 This is necessary to employ the folloing clever trick: bytecode is not run directly by the processor of the computer as machine code would be.
 Instead, another program called the JRE (Java Runtime Environment) runs the bytecode.
 This trick is what allows Java programs to be portable.
 As long as a computer has the JRE installed on it, that computer can run Java bytecode.

 **Note:** The JVM (Java Virtual Machine) is part of the JRE and is essentially a computer program that pretends to be a processor.
-The JVM is the part of the JRE that executes (runs) Java bytecode.

 **Note:** Other programming languages, not just Java, can be compiled into Java bytecode.
 These languages are called [JVM languages](http://en.wikipedia.org/wiki/List_of_JVM_languages).
 A great example is JRuby, which is Ruby code that can be compiled into Java bytecode.
 Cool stuff!